 theme_few() +

-And second, a simple bar chart showing the number of datasets in the database by release year:
+And a simple bar chart showing the number of datasets released by year:

 year.counts <- count(open.data, release.year)